|

 and they often treat the Blessed Sacrament and the sanctity of the church

 Blessed Sacrament, they take it for granted.
-They attend
+Such are the liberals of the

 sacrifice everything and

 suffer anything to live a holy life.
-Such persons
+Many of these persons can

 |